0% VAT on solar, battery storage & heat pumps until 31 March 2027

 Bottom line

-We install all four — happy to recommend the right one for your specific setup during the free survey.
+We install all three — happy to recommend the right one for your specific setup during the free survey.

 Related: Smart Export Guarantee explained 2026 · Solar panel cost UK 2026 · Home battery storage service page